netj/3x/docs/tutorial/README.md

 3x start
 ```

-Here, `3x plan` will open your text editor to let you reorder or duplicate some
+Here, `3x plan` will open your text editor to let you reorder or duplicate some of the runs.
-of the runs.
-You can simply save the presented file to confirm the runs and
-add them to the queue.
-Once you do a `3x start`, 3X will execute all the
+You can simply save the presented file to confirm the runs and add them to the queue.
-previously planned runs in curent queue and stay executing future ones until
+Once you do a `3x start`, 3X will execute all the previously planned runs in the current queue and stay executing future ones until stopped by `3x stop`.
-stopped by `3x stop`.
-Therefore, we can now simply throw more runs into the
-queue to get results from them.
+Therefore, we can now simply throw more runs into the queue to get results from them.

-Since each run of this experiment is non-deterministic, we need to execute each
+Since each run of this experiment is non-deterministic, we need to execute each input many times.
-input many times.
-This can be done by running `3x plan` multiple times as
+This can be done by running `3x plan` multiple times as follows:
-follows:

 ```bash
 3x plan n p